Swing Trading: Capturing Multi-Day Market Moves

 Best swing trading patterns:

-"Scan the S&P 500 for stocks showing a Cup and Handle or Ascending Triangle pattern that has not yet broken out.
+"Scan Large-Cap S&P 500 stocks ($10B+ market cap) with positive free cash flow for a Cup and Handle or Ascending Triangle pattern that has not yet broken out.
 Show me the top candidates by pattern quality and the key breakout price level."

 Applying Smart Money Concepts to the daily and 4-hour timeframe for high-precision swing entry: